 The Corkman left Munster at the end of the 2013/14 season and joined Pau.
 He spent three years as a player with the French side before moving into coaching.
 After two years as a coach with Pau, he moved to Provence.
-Coughlan is now lineout and defence coach with Top 14 side Brive.
+Coughlan is now a defence coach with Toulon, after a spell with Brive.

-The hooker retired from rugby in 2019 aged 31 after 10 years playing for Munster.
+The hooker retired from rugby in 2019 aged 31 after 10 years of playing for Munster.